 Now lower your arm back down so that it is straight.
 Again you need to focus on keeping your back motionless (don't let it rotate.)

 When you lower your arm, the weights should be nearly touching the floor.
 When it’s in the up position, your hand should be nearly under your armpit.

 That was a single rep. Now keep going at a slow and steady pace to ensure you really feel the burn.
 You should be aiming for 4 or even 5 sets of 12 reps to really see some growth in your lats.

-However, as with any muscle building exercise you must give your lats time to recover between exercises.
-48 hours is the usual recovery time; meaning that you can do the Meadows row 3 times a week; just don’t forget to include the old school muscle program into your regime.
+However, as with any muscle-building exercise, you must give your lats time to recover between exercises.
+Forty-eight hours is the usual recovery time, meaning that you can do the Meadows row 3 times a week; just don’t forget to include the Old School Muscle program into your regime.

 THE Old School Muscle Building Program